Popular Collections

 Porophyllum ruderale

 If you love cilantro, you have to try this unusual Mexican herb.
-Largely grown in Central and South America, it is also known as Papaloquelite.
+Papalo is largely grown in Central and South America, and is also known as Papaloquelite.
 The flavor is similar to cilantro with a bit more punch coupled with a touch of mint and citrus.
 Very distinct.
-Thrives in hot conditions where cilantro would typically bolt or dwindle.
+Papalo thrives in hot conditions where cilantro would typically bolt or dwindle.
 Grows 3’ - 5’.
 Use raw and add to salsa, beans, and salads.
 Germination naturally runs around 40-50 percent.

 75 seeds